danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.saveAppLog.html" name="help.saveAppLog">Saves logs of application on the server: help.saveAppLog</a>

+* <a href="messages.searchEmojiStickerSets.html" name="messages.searchEmojiStickerSets">Search for custom emoji stickersets »: messages.searchEmojiStickerSets</a>

 * <a href="messages.searchGlobal.html" name="messages.searchGlobal">Search for messages and peers globally: messages.searchGlobal</a>

+* <a href="messages.search.html" name="messages.search">Search for messages: messages.search</a>

 * <a href="messages.searchStickerSets.html" name="messages.searchStickerSets">Search for stickersets: messages.searchStickerSets</a>